UraraReika/jwb-products-grid-load-more/README.md

-# jwb-products-grid-load-more
+# JetWooBuilder Products Grid Load More

-Add load more functionality to JetWooBuilder Products Grid widget.
+Add ajax load more functionality to JetWooBuilder Products Grid widget.